-- Modularization The electrical corporation must evaluate its software architecture to ensure the structure is sufficiently modular to track and control changes and enhancements over time.
-At a minimum, the electrical corporation risk model is expected to have separate modules to evaluate each of the following: - Weather analysis - Fire behavior analysis - Seasonal vegetation analysis - Equipment failure - Exposure and vulnerability analysis - Reanalysis The electrical corporation must maintain the capability to provide Energy Safety the results of its risk model based on the operational version of the software (including code and data) on a specific historic day. - Version control The electrical corporation must use industry standard practices in version controlling its risk model and sub-models.
-At a minimum, the electrical corporation is expected to meet the following requirements: - Models and software must use version controls aligned with industry standard programs, procedures, and protocols. - Model input data, including geospatial data layers, must be version controlled. - Technical, verification, and validation documentation must be periodically updated for new software versions.

-Procedures for updating technical, verification, and validation documentation.
+- Modularization The electrical corporation must evaluate its software architecture to ensure the structure

+is sufficiently modular to track and control changes and enhancements over time.
+At a minimum, the

+electrical corporation risk model is expected to have separate modules to evaluate each of the following:

+- Weather analysis

+- Fire behavior analysis

+- Seasonal vegetation analysis

+- Equipment failure

+- Exposure and vulnerability analysis

+- Reanalysis The electrical corporation must maintain the capability to provide Energy Safety the results of its risk model based on the operational version of the software (including code and data) on a specific historic day. - Version control The electrical corporation must use industry standard practices in version controlling its risk model and sub-models.
+At a minimum, the electrical corporation is expected to meet the following requirements: - Models and software must use version controls aligned with industry standard programs, procedures, and protocols. - Model input data, including geospatial data layers, must be version controlled. - Technical, verification, and validation documentation must be periodically updated for new software versions. - Procedures for updating technical, verification, and validation documentation.

-Per the engagement agreement, and the description above in Section 6.6.1, Technosylva maintains that it meets all the requirements set forth by Energy Safety in this section.
+Per the engagement agreement, and the description above in Section 6.6.1, BVES relies upon Technosylva for this type of analysis.
+Technosylva maintains that it meets all the requirements set forth by Energy Safety in this section.
+BVES recognizes that this is a gap in its capability and BVES intends to develop a better understanding modularization, reanalysis, and version control.
+BVES will provide additional granularity on this effort in the 2024 WMP Update.